microsoft/NimbusML/src/python/README.md

 `nimbusml` aims to enable data science teams that are more familiar with Python to take advantage of ML.NET's functionality and performance.
-It provides battle-tested state-of-the-art ML algorithms, transforms, and components.
-The components are authored by the team members, as well as numerous contributors from MSR, CISL, Bing and other teams at Microsoft.
+It provides battle-tested, state-of-the-art ML algorithms, transforms, and components.
+The components are authored by the team members, as well as numerous contributors from MSR, CISL, Bing, and other teams at Microsoft.

 `nimbusml` is interoperable with `scikit-learn` estimators and transforms, while adding a suite of fast, highly optimized, and scalable algorithms written